-Which open weight model should we choose?
+Which open-weight model should we choose?
 MoE?
 Q4?

-#SRG(Service Reliability Group) is a group that mainly provides cross-sectional support for the infrastructure of our media services, improving existing services, launching new ones, and contributing to OSS.
+#SRGThe Service Reliability Group primarily provides comprehensive support for the infrastructure surrounding our media services, focusing on improving existing services, launching new ones, and contributing to open-source software (OSS).

-Qwen3.5 has good performance
+Qwen3.5 has good performance.

-When I run unsloth/Qwen3.5-35B-A3B-GGUF:UD-MXFP4_MOE in my environment (DDR5-6400 256GB + RTX4090 Gen4 x16), I get a speed of 143tps with thinking enabled.
+In my environment (DDR5-6400 256GB + RTX4090 Gen4 x16), running unsloth/Qwen3.5-35B-A3B-GGUF:UD-MXFP4_MOE achieves a speed of 143 tps with thinking enabled.

-The Qwen3.5 boasts the highest benchmark scores among open weight models.
+The Qwen3.5 boasts the highest benchmark scores among open-weight models.

 What exactly is "open weight"?

-What is "quantization" and why is it necessary?
+What is "quantization," and why is it necessary?

 UD-IQ2_XXS